-Flower Child brings you healthy, locally sourced, fresh meals at the Domain and downtown on 2nd St. They’re known for delicious salads and grain bowls that are as equally pretty as they are delicious.
+Flower Child brings you healthy, locally sourced, fresh meals at the Domain and downtown on 2nd St. They’re known for delicious salads and grain bowls that are as pretty as they are delicious.
 Our faves?
 The Mother Earth and Thai Cashew Quinoa (with added tofu).
 This boho-style cafe is colorful and fun, and you won’t be able to stop yourself from Instagramming the whole experience.

 A lot of folks make the mistake of thinking just because something is vegetarian, it’s healthy.
 But vegetarians know all too well just how wrong that is.
 Casa de Luz off of Barton Springs makes health a priority with their veggie dishes.
 In fact, every meal they serve is vegan, oil-free, and organic.
 And the daily menu is ever-changing, so you’ll never be stuck eating the same ol’ thing.

-Sometimes veggie peeps get the short end of the stick when it comes to all-American grub— just because we’re not into meat doesn’t mean we eat like rabbits!
+Sometimes veggie peeps get the short end of the stick when it comes to all-American grub—skipping meat doesn’t mean eating like a rabbit 24-7!
 Thankfully, the folks at Arlo’s food truck know the struggle.
-Foods usually off-limits to vegans—like mac & cheese, bacon cheeseburgers, and chicken tacos—are all made vegan-friendly without sacrificing flavor.
-Even carnivores will drool over the vegan dream, the Bac’n Cheeze Burger.
+Foods usually off-limits to vegans—like mac & cheese, bacon cheeseburgers, and chicken tacos—are all made vegan-friendly without sacrificing any flavor.
+Even carnivores will drool over the vegan dream: the Bac’n Cheeze Burger.